orcasound/aifororcas-livesystem/InferenceSystem/README.md

 ## Model download

 1. Download the current production model from [this link.](https://trainedproductionmodels.blob.core.windows.net/dnnmodel/11-15-20.FastAI.R1-12.zip)
-2. Unzip *.zip and extract to `InferenceSystem/model`.
+2. Unzip *.zip and extract to `InferenceSystem/model` using `unzip 11-15-20.FastAI.R1-12.zip`
 3. Check the contents of `InferenceSystem/model`.
 There should be 1 file
     * model.pkl